n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gmail/index.md

 2. For [Service Account](/integrations/builtin/credentials/google/service-account/) credentials:
     1. [Enable domain-wide delegation](/integrations/builtin/credentials/google/service-account/#enable-domain-wide-delegation).
     2. Make sure you add the Gmail API as part of the domain-wide delegation configuration.

+## Bad request - please check your parameters

+This error most often occurs if you enter a Message ID, Thread ID, or Label ID that doesn't exist.

+Try a **Get** operation with the ID to confirm it exists.